mattswedin/Watering-Man/README.md

 Watering Man is a boss rush / shooter game.
 The controls are run, jump, and shoot.
-In this game, flower demons are breaking into your house and you must vaquish them.
+In this game, flower demons are breaking into your house and you must vanquish them.
 Shoot all the flower demons with water drops to win!

 <br>
 <br>